Not All Multi-Valued Partial CFL Functions Are Refined by Single-Valued Functions

-\begin{quote} \n{\bf Abstract:} Multi-valued partial CFL functions are computed by one-way nondeterministic pushdown automata equipped with write-only output tapes.
+\begin{quote} \n{\bf Abstract:} Multi-valued partial CFL functions are functions computed along accepting computation paths by one-way nondeterministic pushdown automata, equipped with write-only output tapes, which are allowed to reject an input, in comparison with single-valued partial CFL functions.
 We give an answer to a fundamental question, raised by Konstantinidis, Santean, and Yu [Act.
 Inform.
-43 (2007) 395--417], of whether all multi-valued partial CFL functions can be refined by single-valued partial CFL functions.
-We negatively solve this question by presenting a special multi-valued partial CFL function as an example function and by proving that no refinement of this particular function becomes a single-valued partial CFL function.
+43 (2007) 395--417], of whether all such multi-valued partial CFL functions can be refined by single-valued partial CFL functions.
+We negatively solve this open question by presenting a special multi-valued partial CFL function as an example function and by proving that no refinement of this particular function becomes a single-valued partial CFL function.
 This contrasts an early result of Kobayashi [Inform.
-Control 15 (1969) 95--109] that multi-valued partial NFA functions are always refined by single-valued NFA functions, where NFA functions are computed by nondeterministic finite automata with output tapes.
+Control 15 (1969) 95--109] that multi-valued partial NFA functions are always refined by single-valued NFA functions, where NFA functions are computed by one-way nondeterministic finite automata with output tapes.
 Our example function turns out to be unambiguously 2-valued, and thus we obtain a stronger separation result, in which no refinement of unambiguously 2-valued partial CFL functions can be single-valued.
-For the proof, we first introduce a new concept of colored automata having no output tapes but having ``colors,'' which can simulate pushdown automata with constant-space output tapes.
-We then conduct an extensive combinatorial analysis on the behaviors of transition records of stack contents (called stack histories) of colored automata.
+For the proof of this fact, we first introduce a new concept of colored automata having no output tapes but having ``colors,'' which can simulate pushdown automata equipped with constant-space output tapes.
+We then conduct an extensive combinatorial analysis on the behaviors of transition records of stack contents (called stack histories) of these colored automata.

 \s

 \n{\bf Keywords:} multi-valued partial function, CFL function, NFA function, refinement, pushdown automaton, context-free language, colored automaton, stack history \end{quote}